Skip to content

 • cwd: PathBuf – Points to the current working directory.

-• config_root: PathBuf – Locates the directory containing your .mise.toml file or the .mise configuration folder.
+• config_root: PathBuf – Locates the directory containing your mise.toml file, or in the case of something like ~/src/myproj/.config/mise.toml, it will point to ~/src/myproj.

 • mise_bin: String - Points to the path to the current mise executable